vwvol/icmpscreen/README.md

 source ~/.bashrc
 ```
 ###Known issues:
-- After reducing a size of the terminal, there is the content of the first line on top out of the screen.
+- After reducing a size of the terminal, there is the content of the first line in top off screen.